dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 {{< /notice >}}

-Deep learning (DL), they seem to be the magic word that makes anything cool.
+Deep learning (DL), they seem to be the magic word that makes anything mundane cool again.
 We find them everywhere - in blog posts, articles, research papers, advertisements and even [baby books](https://www.amazon.com/Neural-Networks-Babies-Baby-University/dp/1492671207).

 Except in production 🤷‍♂️.